-Andrew Katsaros Inspector General FROM:
+Andrew Katsaros Inspector General

-TO: Rebecca Kelly Slaughter, Acting Chair
+TO: Lina M. Khan, Chair

-SUBJECT: Fiscal Year 2020 Audit of the FTC's Information Security Program and Practices
+SUBJECT: Fiscal Year 2021 Audit of the FTC's Information Security Program and Practices

 As required by the Federal Information Security Modernization Act of 2014 (P.L.
-113-283) (FISMA), attached is the report on the annual independent evaluation of the Federal Trade Commission's (FTC) Information Security Program and Practices for Fiscal Year (FY) 2020.
+113-283) (FISMA), attached is the annual independent evaluation of the Federal Trade Commission's (FTC) Information Security Program and Practices for Fiscal Year (FY) 2021.

-The Office of Inspector General (OIG) contracted with RMA Associates, LLC (RMA) to conduct an independent audit to meet the FY 2020 FISMA requirements.
+The Office of Inspector General (OIG) contracted with RMA Associates, LLC (RMA) to conduct an independent audit to meet the FY 2021 FISMA requirements.
 The objective of the audit was to evaluate the status of the FTC's overall information technology security program and practices.
 The contract required that the audit be performed in accordance with U.S. generally accepted government auditing standards, applicable FISMA requirements, Office of Management and Budget (OMB) policy and guidance, and National Institute of Standards and Technology (NIST) standards and guidelines.
 RMA concluded that the FTC's information security program and practices were effective.

-RMA is responsible for the attached auditor's report dated January 26, 2021, and the conclusions expressed therein.
+RMA is responsible for the attached auditor's report dated January 10, 2022, and the conclusions expressed therein.
 We do not express an opinion on the FTC's compliance with FISMA or conclusions on other matters.